Intended use: All runs except for T&F, trail.

 We slid into the Glycerin 11 for first of our test runs, and the difference was telling between the two versions.
 The Glycerin 10 upper had this luxurious spacer mesh which pressed down on the sides with opulent softness.

-Squeeze it between your thumb and the index finger, and you could feel a few millimetres of bounce between the two layers.
+Squeeze it between your thumb and the index finger, and you could feel a few millimeters of bounce between the two layers.

 When worn, the upper mesh felt snug all around, and the sensory experience was heightened by gentle suppleness of the under-tongue and collar lining.
 The sole unit felt cushioned, yet striking the right balance between padding and support.